-This Is The Secret Formula To The Perfect Adobo Recipe
+Use This Secret Formula To Make The Perfect Adobo Recipe

 It's no secret how to make delicious adobo.
 You just have to know this simple formula.

 Adobo¬†is arguably the Philippines' most popular dish.
 It's¬†fitting that one of our most beloved every day ulam recipe is¬†known to the world to be the type of food Filipino cuisine is all about.
 Ironically, it is the embodiment of Filipino food.¬†

 Filipino food is essentially a vibrant mix of cuisines plus a little extra oomph in flavor so we could make it our own.
 One of the many ways we transformed dishes introduced to us is by making it more flavorful.
 We infuse our¬†recipes with¬†a burst of flavors.
 It can be any or all of these flavors: sweet, salty, savory, sour¬†or¬†tangy, spicy, and bitter.¬†

 What it almost never is, however, is bland.
 We love to assault our taste buds with¬†powerful flavors - and that's how we like it.
 Adobo is a perfect example of this since vinegar is the main ingredient of this classic Pinoy recipe.
 In fact, the¬†adobong puti recipe may be the¬†most basic of all adobo recipes since it's cooked mostly in vinegar plus a few seasoning ingredients.

 How do you cook the perfect adobo recipe?¬†

 There's a trick to cooking the perfect adobo.
 Unfortunately, it will require a bit of math to¬†figure¬†out.
 Fortunately, it's easy to remember because¬†every ingredient will need to be cut in half.

 1 kilo meat¬†to¬†1/2 cup vinegar to 1/4 cup soy sauce¬†